Books for each Month

 July 18-Aug.
 17 is South Asian Heritage Month in the UK.
 Read the true story about a man who spent 22 years chiseling a path through a 300-foot mountain so kids in his poor village could get to school on the other side and the sick could get to a doctor.
 MANJHI MOVES A MOUNTAIN is a South Asia Book Award winner, Anne Izzard Storytellers Choice winner, Sakura Medal finalist, Junior Library Guild pick, Silver Eureka winner, Picture This and Greenwich Reads Together pick.
 Illustrated by Danny Popovici.
 (Creston Books/Lerner Books) The project is Move Your Own Mountain.
 Kids from all over are sharing how they are moving mountains by doing kind things for others.
 The book is available in Braille from the National Braille Press and in many other languages around the world through Room to Read.

 July 21, 1938 Morris Michtom is born in Russia.
 Morris, who shares a birthday with his daughter Emily (born in 1895), helps create Teddy’s Bear, with the help of his wife and Emily’s mother, Rose, to thank President Theodore Roosevelt for his kindness in 1902.
-You’ll find their story in A TEDDY BEAR FOR EMILY — AND PRESIDENT ROOSEVELT, TOO.
+You’ll find their story in A TEDDY BEAR FOR EMILY — AND PRESIDENT ROOSEVELT, TOO, releasing in March 2025.

 Aug.
 12, 1859, Katharine Lee Bates is born in Falmouth, Massachusetts.
 (FOR SPACIOUS SKIES)

 Aug.
 17, 1828 Esther Allen Howland, the heroine of Valentines for All, Esther Howland Captures America’s Heart is born in Worcester, Massachusetts.
-The true story of the woman who created and popularized Valentine’s Day cards in America, will debut from Albert Whitman on Nov.
-7, 2023.
+The true story of the woman who created and popularized Valentine’s Day cards in America.

 Aug 20, Charlie Sifford wins 1967Greater Hartford Open Invitational.
 This is a pivotal scene in CHARLIE TAKES HIS SHOT.